 If interested in volunteering for any of these projects or events, contact firstname.lastname@example.org or call Tom Selders at 970-336-4044.

-Relay for Life UNCO is looking for volunteers to help with their overnight walk fundraiser for cancer research and cancer related needs.
-This year’s event is scheduled for April 10-11, 2015, starting at 6 PM in the Campus Recreation Center.
+Relay for Life UNCOis looking for volunteers to help with their overnight walk fundraiser for cancer research and cancer related needs.
+Details for the 2016 event forthcoming.
 Volunteers will help with activities and games to keep people awake all night long, because cancer never sleeps, so neither do we.

-The Student Council for Exceptional Children (SCEC) hosts regular Respite Nights for parents of children (ages 2-15) with disabilities.
-This fall’s first Respite Night is on Friday, September 19th from 6-9pm at the Rodarte Center (920 A Street).
-Volunteers are needed from 5:30pm (to set up) to 9:30 (clean-up).
-Respite Nights average 60-70 children and this month’s theme is Superheroes.
-Volunteers are encouraged to dress up.
-For more information, contact Betty Flores at firstname.lastname@example.org.
+The Student Council for Exceptional Children (SCEC) hosts regular Respite Nights for parents of children (ages 2-15) with disabilities and their siblings.
+Volunteers are needed from 5:30pm (to set up) to 9:30 (clean-up) at Greeley’s Rodarte Center (920 A St.).
+Respite Nights average 60-70 children and each night has a theme in which volunteers are encouraged to dress up according to the theme.